duckietown/duckietown-lx/braitenberg/README.md

 <img src="./assets/images/dtlogo.png" alt="Duckietown" height="60em" style="margin-top:-75px; display: block; float: right">

-# Instructions
+# Preliminaries

-## Phase 0: System Update

-### Pull from the upstream remote
+**NOTE:** All commands below are intended to be executed from the root directory of this exercise (i.e., the directory containing this README).

+## 1. Make sure your exercise is up to date

+Update your exercise definition and instructions,

-    git pull upstream
+    git pull upstream mooc2022
-    git merge upstream/mooc2022

-Make sure you have an updated system using
+## 2. Make sure your system is up to date

-    dts desktop update

-### Update Duckiebot

-If you have a Duckiebot, also do

-    dts duckiebot update
+- 💻 Always make sure your Duckietown Shell is updated to the latest version.
+See [installation instructions](https://github.com/duckietown/duckietown-shell)

+- 💻 Update the shell commands: `dts update`

+- 💻 Update your laptop/desktop: `dts desktop update`

+- 🚙 Update your Duckiebot: `dts duckiebot update ROBOTNAME` (where `ROBOTNAME` is the name of your Duckiebot chosen during the initialization procedure.)

+# Work on the exercise

-## Launch the code editor
+### Launch the code editor

 Open the code editor by running the following command from the root of the `braitenberg` exercise.